-SIMP configures to the TCP stack unless it is explicitly allowed.
-Each SIMP module that needs access to the TCP stack has an entry added to the host allow file using this topwrappers module.
+SIMP configures topwrappers to deny all, meaning that a service will be denied access to the TCP stack unless it is explicitly allowed.
+Each SIMP module that needs access to the TCP stack has an entry added to the host.allow file using this topwrappers module.